Stories That Can Heal The World

 In our High School History classes, we studied human conflicts, alliances, wars, and treaties.
 For example, according to the official accounts, Napoleon caused all sorts of trouble in the late 18th and early 19th centuries.

 Was it progress or trouble?
 I can’t quite remember.
-I do remember, however, stories told in two masterpieces of that era: Victor Hugo’s Les Miserables and Leo Tolstoy’s War and Peace.
+I do remember, however, stories from two masterpieces of that era: Victor Hugo’s Les Miserables and Leo Tolstoy’s War and Peace.

 I remember the untold stories of the barricades, of popular discontent, of students organizing in bars, and the indiscriminate deployment of grapeshot artillery in the streets of Paris.
 Historically irrelevant, but I still remember Eponine’s heartbreaking fate while delivering Marius’ letter to Jean Valjean.
 I don’t care it was not real.
 It hurt just the same.